24x7ittraining/forked/README.md

-# fork-me
+# forked
-This is the source of some GREAT stuff
+This is the fork of the GREAT stuff